 You may visit Dr. Sarbjot Dulai for questions, diagnosis, treatment, and advice about CTS.
 If you do have this condition, he can help you by prescribing pain relievers or a splint to ease pressure on your median nerve.
 Under his guidance, you would also embark on a routine to address and prevent the syndrome: take breaks, apply cool packs, and make ergonomic improvements to benefit your hand.

-Dr. Dulai can also recommend a surgeon in Dulles to help you, should surgery be your best option.
+If needed, Dr. Dulai can also recommend a neurological surgeon to help you, should surgery be your best option.
 A surgeon would cut a ligament around the wrist to decrease pressure on the nerve; upon growing back, the ligament is expected to grow at a more comfortable distance away from it.

 Carpal Tunnel Syndrome Fact Sheet, NINDS.NIH.gov